BaboucheOne/BuggyBot/README.md

 :arrow_right: You can use constants from the Bot directory if needed.

 ### Commands
-To upload a new list of students provided by the department, run :
+To upload a new list of students provided by the department, run:
 ```commandline
 python ./tools/update_students_list.py FILENAME.xlsx
 ```